Unthrottled/blog/_posts/2017-04-23-Startup-CDI.md

 Where `2017-04-24 13:58:07,989 ERROR [stderr] (ServerService Thread Pool -- 11) EJB Singleton Bean Doing Startup Work!` was outputted to standard error (to help distinguish it in the command prompt) when the `@PreDestroy` method was invoked on the Startup Singleton bean.
 This tells us that our Singleton Bean was created on application startup and was able to do work!

-When you give the process SIGKILL `CTRL+C` you should get this:
+When you give the process SIGINT `CTRL+C` you should get this:

     ...
     ....